-- During the interview with the complainant, they must have an advisor. - If they do not have an advisor, then one will be provided by CSN at no cost. - If CSN provides an advisor, then the advisor will not be an attorney (as stated in NSHE BOR Handbook, Title 4 - Chapter 8 - Section 13). - Investigators obtain incident information and applicable evidence. - Witness information obtained (if applicable). - Evidence received from Complainant.
+- During the interview with the complainant, they must have an advisor. - If they do not have an advisor, then one will be provided by CSN at no cost. - If CSN provides an advisor, then the advisor will not be an attorney (as stated in NSHE BOR Handbook, Title 4, Chapter 8, Section 13). - Investigators obtain incident information and applicable evidence. - Witness information obtained (if applicable). - Evidence received from Complainant

-If necessary, complaint dismissed
+If necessary, Dismissal of Complaint

+There are two forms of dismissals: Discretionary and Mandatory

+Discretionary:

-- There are two forms of dismissals: Discretionary and Mandatory - Discretionary: - Where a complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein. - Where the respondent is no longer enrolled or employed by the recipient. - Where specific circumstances prevent the recipient from gathering evidence sufficient to reach a determination as to the allegations contained in the formal complaint. - I.e. where a complainant refuses to participate in the grievance process (but also has not decided to send written notice stating that the wish to withdraw) - Mandatory: - Not meeting the Section 106.30 definition of sexual harassment, - Alleged Incident did not occur in a CSN educational program or activity, or - Did not occur within the United States.
+- Where a complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein.
+Where the respondent is no longer enrolled or employed by - the recipient. - Where specific circumstances prevent the recipient from gathering evidence sufficient to reach a determination as to the allegations contained in the formal complaint, i.e., where a complainant refuses to participate in the grievance process (but also has not decided to send written notice stating that they wish to withdraw).